 Computational Biology of Infection Research

-- Computational prediction of vaccine strains for the human influenza A viruses
+- Computational prediction of suitable vaccine strains for human influenza A

 - Determining epitopes for broadly neutralizing antibodies for development of a “universal vaccine” against hepatitis C virus infections

 - Reconstructing viral haplotypes from deep sequencing data

 - Inference of viral spread trajectories with viral phylogeographies